mollie/mollie-api-java/README.md

     </a>
 </div>

-<br /><br />
-> [!IMPORTANT]
-> This SDK is not yet ready for production use.
-To complete setup please follow the steps outlined in your [workspace](https://app.speakeasy.com/org/mollie-oom/mollie).
-Delete this section before > publishing to a package manager.
+## Migration
+This documentation is for the new Mollie's SDK.
+You can find more details on how to migrate from the old version to the new one [here](/MIGRATION.md)

 <!-- Start Summary [summary] -->
 ## Summary